abdulmuminakinde/abdulmuminakinde/README.md

 - 🔭 I build scalable backend solutions in Go and Python
 - 👯 I’m looking to collaborate on building full-stack web applications
-- 🌱 I’m currently learning TypeScript and Cryptography
+- 🌱 I’m currently learning TypeScript, Cryptography and Message Queues
 - 💬 Ask me about backend engineering and system design
 - 📫 You can follow me on X: @lanrey_waju
 - Find my musings [here](https://blog.akindev.xyz)